Set up and implement a successful Microsoft 365 provisioning solution with ShareGate

 External sharing is about making content accessible to people outside your organization who don’t have a Microsoft 365 account.

-When creating a team using ShareGate, you can easily control external sharing settings using these sensitivity tags:
+When creating a team using ShareGate, you can easily control external sharing settings using the following default options:

 • Only people in your organization